Kreator (1983-present) is a Thrash Metal band from Essen, Germany.

 Flag Of Hate EP (1986), Terrible Certainty (1987) and the Out Of The Dark...Into The Light EP (1988) continued with the same force; the latter featuring Jorg Tritze joining on guitar.

 Terrible Cerainty (1987), After The Attack (1987), Extreme Aggression (1989) and Coma Of Souls (1990) saw the last gasps of their take-no-prisoners approach.
 The former also saw Frank Blackfire (ex-Sodom) replace Jorg on guitar.
 1992's Renewal saw a marked change in their style in an effort to compete with the splintering and hugely competitive Thrash genre; their lyrics, which traditionally have dealt with the darker aspects of life, would also evolve.
 Cause For Conflict (1995)was another attempt at a more Industrial grinding style.
 Its contribution to their resume was Christian Geisler joining on bass and Joe Cangelosi joining on drums, replacing Fioretti and "Ventor" respectively.

-Kreator signed with 'Nuclear Blast' in early 2010, before embarking on a North American tour in March to celebrate their 25th anniversary.
-On 1 June 2012, they released their thirteenth studio album, Phantom Antichrist.
+Kreator signed with 'Nuclear Blast' in early 2010.
+Soon after, they would embark on a North American tour that March to celebrate their 25th anniversary.
+On 1 June 2012, Phantom Antichrist would arrive, followed by Gods of Violence (2017).

 Artists mentioned in this article: